biospi/seaMass/README.md

 ))
 ```

-If you have a large amount of assays, you may group them into blocks so that deaMass will be robust to batch effects or measurement drift etc. This will also help memory consumption, as blocks are processed by deaMass independently.
-If you are processing iTraq or TMT data, each run will be treated as a seperate block by default, which deaMass will autodetect.
+If you have a large amount of assays, you may group them into blocks so that seaMass-delta will be robust to batch effects or measurement drift etc. This will also help memory consumption, as blocks are processed by seaMass-delta independently.
+If you are processing iTraq or TMT data, each run will be treated as a seperate block by default, which seaMass-delta will autodetect.
 To compare across blocks correctly, you need to normalise them via reference assays.
 Here we can specify specific reference assays e.g. pooled reference samples, of if the study design has been blocked appropriately, we can just use all relevant assays:

 ```
 # Define reference assays for each block